ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get Non SSL Port Number

 Non SSL Port number is used in redis clients for making connection to an Azure Cache for Redis instance when only via SSL is disabled in instance.
-It returns an integer which will be used as non SSL port number (If NonSslPort is enabled only can connect through this port) in redis client if  operation is successful or error if the operation is unsuccessful.
+It returns an integer which will be used as non SSL port number (If NonSslPort is enabled only can connect through this port) in redis client if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 int|error response = azureRedisManagementClient->getNonSSLPortNumber(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");